GeorgeNav/vector_analysis_demo/README.md

 The resources folder contains the text file used to generate the 3D render and is passed to the backend server on submit.

-Programming_Assignment.pdf is the instructions for this project.
+Programming_Assignment.pdf contains the instructions for this project.

 # Results